-A Florida home can be a solid investment even if you don’t live in it.
+A Florida home can be a solid real estate investment even if you don’t live in it.
 Rental properties often have a great return on investment, and if you hire a property manager, you can pay them to maintain the property.

 Florida has many popular coastal communities.
-From the Gulf of Mexico in the west, to the Atlantic Ocean in the east, you’re never far from the beach.
+From the Gulf of Mexico in the west to the Atlantic Ocean in the east, you’re never far from the beach.

 Rocket HomesSM has compiled a list of the top places to buy a house in Florida.
-Here are five of our top picks.
-For the full list, visit the Rocket Homes Florida page.
+Here are five of our top picks from that list.

 Tampa is one of Florida’s greatest cities.
 Located on the Gulf Coast, Tampa has had a steady 1% – 2% growth rate over the past 30 years.

-Its proximity to the ocean, plentiful jobs in healthcare and finance, and its nearby tourist attractions make it a desirable place to live.
+Its proximity to the ocean, plentiful jobs in healthcare and finance and its nearby tourist attractions make it a desirable place to live.

-Miami is the quintessential Floridan city.
+Miami is the quintessential Floridian city.
 It’s the cultural and economic center of the state.
 Miami, and nearby Miami Beach, hold popular annual art events, like the Miami International Film Festival and Miami Fashion Week.

 Cape Coral, located on the Gulf Coast, is the largest Florida city between Tampa and Miami.
 While the city is not as big as Miami or Tampa, its metro area population has grown at a yearly rate of around 5% for the past 20 years.

-What makes Cape Coral a great investment is its growth in younger population.
+What makes Cape Coral a great investment is its growth in the younger population.
 According to the city’s 2020 Economic Development Guide, Cape Coral ranks third in the top U.S. cities where millennials are buying homes.

 Along with the population growth, Cape Coral’s economic investments are making it a magnet for small businesses and developers.
 By buying a house in Cape Coral, you’re buying into a city with accelerating potential.